NBA : They pay $ 25,000 for a ticket to Michael Jordan's debut with the Bulls in the NBA

 Season ticket

-In August 2018, Heritage Auction set a record $ 33,600 for a season ticket for Jordan’s debut, which is more difficult to obtain than a ticket issued at the box office like the one sold on Friday.
+In August 2018, Heritage Auction set a record $ 33,600 for a season debut season ticket for JordanWhich is more difficult to get than a ticket issued at the box office like the one sold on Friday.
 Last year, another season ticket was awarded for $ 28,800 through Goldin Auctions.

 Townsend said he was surprised that Friday’s ticket sold at such a high price with a rating of 2 on a scale of 10. « It’s on the bottom scale.
 Two is just good.
 It could have folds, it could have a basic hole maybe, » Townsend explained.